12D44380-C3FD-430A-963A972FFFBDF951

 • An expanded executive summary (2-3 paragraphs) that summarizes the “What If” idea and addresses how it meets the Intended Outcomes

-• The type of proposition being proposed (per the categories listed above)
+• The type of proposal (per the categories listed above)

 • A list of current partners with an expanded list of potential future collaborators